 - Two midterm exams 50% (25% each)

 - Final exam 30%

-- LON CAPA assignments 10%

-- Quizzes 10%
+- Quizzes and online homework 20%

 Some sections may deviate slightly from this recipe.
 Any deviations will be announced by your instructor at the beginning of the term.

 Final Exam Policy: All day sections will take a departmental final exam at a time and place to be scheduled by the registrar.
 Calculators will not be permitted on the departmental final exam.
 Evening sections will meet through final exam week, and the final exam will be given during the last one or two scheduled class periods.